specklesystems/speckle-docs/dev/server-setup-k8s.md

 - You should see something like this:
   ![image](./img/k8s/15_add_helm_repo.png)

-- Then update Helm so it knows what the newly added repo contains
+- Then update Helm so it knows what the newly added repository contains:
 ```shell
 helm repo update
 ```